tibs/python-history/python-history.rst

    on years when a "proper" PythonUK didn't happen

-   I got funded in 2010, and my boxx and I gave talks - my first talk at a PyConUK.
+   I got funded in 2010, and my boss and I gave talks - my first talk at a PyConUK.
 PyconUK 2010, https://metaljoe.wordpress.com/2010/07/24/europython-2010/

      """To round off the day, I attended two talks by Richard Watts and Tony